tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 > **Note:** It is an eventual aim that control structures will also be
 > extensible, however this is not the case in the current incarnation).

-The syntax will be familiar to anyone familiar with LiveCode Script, however LiveCode Builder is a great deal more strict - the reason being it is intended that it will eventually be compilable to machine code with the performance and efficiency you'd expect from any 'traditional' programming language.
-Indeed, over time we hope to move the majority of implementation of the whole LiveCode system over to being written in LiveCode Builder.
+The syntax will be familiar to anyone familiar with xTalk Script, however Builder is a great deal more strict - the reason being it is intended that it will eventually be compilable to machine code with the performance and efficiency you'd expect from any 'traditional' programming language.
+Indeed, over time we hope to move the majority of implementation of the whole system over to being written in Builder.

 > **Note:** One of the principal differences is that type conversion is
 > strict - there is no automatic conversion between different types such